 [since you're wondering ... ]

 I'm an independent journalist and researcher based in Oakland, California.
-I like to look at the major power structures that have shaped the world over the last twenty years and explain them to a general audience.
-My stuff has appeared in Mother Jones, HuffPost, The Correspondent, The Washington Post, Africa is a Country, and many other publications.
+I like to look at the major power structures that have shaped the world in my lifetime and explain them to a general audience.
+My stuff has appeared in The New Republic, Mother Jones, HuffPost, The Correspondent, The Washington Post, Africa is a Country, and many other publications, and it's been cited in The New York Times and TIME.
 I'm also working on a book about the global fast food industry.

 I graduated from Macalester College in St. Paul, Minnesota with a degree in sociology in 2009, and from the UC Berkeley Graduate School of Journalism in 2013.